calipho-sib/nextprot-api/user/README.md

 ```

-For the unit tests you may need to clean the database (drops all tables and recreated schema)
+For unit testing the db may be cleaned (drops all tables)
 ```
 mvn flyway:clean
 ```